FontysVenlo/esd-workshop-spring-boot-hibernate/jpa_hibernate/hibernate.md

 It supports operations like querying, saving, updating, and deleting entities in the database, while keeping your domain model in Java.

 JPA Compatibility:
-- Hibernate implements the Jakarta Persistence (JPA) specification.
+- Hibernate implements the Jakarata Persistance (Previously known as Java Persistence API) (JPA) specification.
 - You can use Hibernate in environments that expect JPA (Java SE, Java EE, or frameworks like Springboot).

 Idiomatic Java: